ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Subset Selection

 We select the subset based on the hyperparameter landscapes obtained through Sobol sampling.
 For each randomly sampled hyperparameter configuration, the RL algorithm is trained and evaluated on a separate evaluation environment.
-As evaluation metric, we collect the cumulative episode rewards, i.e., return of $128$ episodes and calculate the mean.
+As an evaluation metric, we collect the undiscounted cumulative episode rewards, i.e., return of $128$ episodes and calculate the mean.
 The mean return for environment $e \in \mathcal{E}$ and hyperparameter configuration $\lambda \in \Lambda$ is denoted as $r_\lambda^e$ and calculated as

 where $\mathcal{S}$ is the set of 10 random seeds, $T$ is the number of steps in the $i$-th evaluation episode, and $R_t$ corresponds to the reward at time step $t$ in the $i$-th episode for seed $s$.
-As reward ranges differ across environments, we have to apply normalization to compare the corresponding results.
+As reward ranges differ across environments, we have to apply normalization to compare the corresponding returns.
 However, normalization based on human expert scores is not possible as done by~\cite{aitchison2022atari5} for the selection of Atari-5.
-We apply rank-based normalization to compare the rewards of different environments.
-By ranking the rewards $r_\lambda^e$ of all configurations $\lambda \in \Lambda$ for a given environment $e$, with higher rewards corresponding to higher ranks, and normalizing these ranks to the interval $[0,1]$, we obtain the performance scores $p_\lambda^e$.
+We apply rank-based normalization to compare the returns of different environments.
+By ranking the returns $r_\lambda^e$ of all configurations $\lambda \in \Lambda$ for a given environment $e$, with higher returns corresponding to higher ranks, and normalizing these ranks to the interval $[0,1]$, we obtain the performance scores $p_\lambda^e$.
 The performance score \(p_\lambda^e\) for each configuration \(\lambda\) in environment \(e\) is given by:

 where $\text{rank}(r_\lambda^e)$ denotes the rank of the return $r_\lambda^e$ among all returns in environment $e$.